zubinchopra/portaldocs/portal-sdk/templates/portalfx-extension-hosting-service.md

 <https://aka.ms/extension-hosting-service/onboarding>

-## Extract deployment artifacts as part of build
+### Extract deployment artifacts as part of build

-### Content Unbundler
+#### Content Unbundler
-Install Microsoft.Portal.Tools.ContentUnbundler to your extensions webproject.csproj.
+Install `Microsoft.Portal.Tools.ContentUnbundler` to your extension's `webproject.csproj`.
 If you installed via Visual Studio, NuGet package manager or NuGet.exe it will automatically add the following target.
 If using CoreXT global packages.config you will have to add the target to your .csproj manually

 ```xml
 <Import Project="$(PkgMicrosoft_Portal_Tools_ContentUnbundler)\build\Microsoft.Portal.Tools.ContentUnbundler.targets" />
 ```

-### Build configuration
+#### Build configuration
 Override any of the default configuration items for your build environment

 * _ContentUnbundlerSourceDirectory_: Defaults to $(OutputPath).
 This needs to be set to the directory of the build output of your web project that contains your web.config and /bin dir